2020 in North Africa: Western Sahara

-Morocco also claims the Spanish territories of Peñón de Vélez de la Gomera and the Plazas de soberanía along its northern coast.

 Sahrawi Arab Democratic Republic

 The Sahrawi Arab Democratic Republic (SADR) controls about 1/4 of the territory of Western Sahara and is recognized by about 40 countries.
 It is a member of the African Union.
 The SADR claims El Aaiún as its capital, but as that is controlled by Morocco, Tifariti in the Liberated Territories east of the Moroccan Western Sahara Wall is the de facto capital.